nehafarooq048/Contact-Page/README.md

 # Contact Our Company Page

-A clean and structured **Contact Us web page** designed using HTML and CSS.
+A clean and structured **Contact Us web page** designed using HTML.
 This project provides users with a simple way to reach out to the company, view office details, and check office hours.

 ---